 The Association Regional Team and the Safeguarding Lead (Tricia Wiltshire - 07831 701161) are available to give churches advice and assistance on any safeguarding matter.

 The Excellence in Safeguarding training courses have been designed specifically for Baptist churches to ensure their leaders and workers are able to undertake their roles in the best possible way.
-If you are looking for something to show to the whole church and to help children engage with safeguarding, there are excellent Level 1 materials available by clicking the image below:
+If you are looking for something to show to the whole church and to help children engage with safeguarding, there is an excellent Level 1 film, available by clicking the image below:

-Due to the pandemic, no face-to-face training is possible at the moment, but online refresher training is available.
-Please contact the SWBA office (029 2049 1366) or Tricia Wiltshire (07831 701161) or email firstname.lastname@example.org to find out more.
+Due to the pandemic, no face-to-face training has been possible in 2021, but online refresher training has been happening quite successfully.
+We are hoping to phase this out during the Spring of 2022 and return to face-to-face training in venues that are suitable to comply with COVID regulations.
+Please contact the SWBA office (029 2049 1366) or Tricia Wiltshire (07831 701161) or email email@example.com to find out more.

 Who should attend training?
 The training is for people who hold different roles within the church: